Dear Advisor: How do I prepare for AI Technical Due Diligence?

 For the evaluator: put together a summary of what’s working well, not so well, what can be improved, as well as thoughts around any challenges, risks, and opportunities, which the VCs can use to make a decision for themselves around investing/passing on a particular start-up.

 Spoiler alert: The goal is not to evaluate AI per se, but to see how it ties into your product, to bring your customers value – and help you scale.
+It's less about the specific algorithm -- and more about how you're thinking about the algorithm(s).

 As you may know, most technical due diligence, until recently, didn’t seem to focus too much, if at all, on the start-ups’ focus on AI.
-And because it seems that now every start-up is either thinking about or already trying to incorporate "AI” into their products, VCs are now adding AI into the scope of technical due diligence, to help them evaluate if it’s a potential moat or a detractor for the start-up. and may need support in figuring out what's hype and what's real.
+And because it seems that now every start-up is either thinking about or already trying to incorporate "AI" into their products, VCs are now adding AI into the scope of technical due diligence to help them evaluate if it’s a potential moat or a detractor for the start-up. and may need support in figuring out what's hype and what's real.

-When I help VCs with technical due diligence focused on AI (why me?), there are about 5 key areas I’ll typically discuss with you.
-Because every start-up, product offering, and technical implementation is different, the 5 focus areas are not an exhaustive list, or a list of required questions, but a jumping-off point for additional things to discuss as they come up.
+I focus on a few key areas because every start-up, product offering, and technical implementation is different.
+This is not an exhaustive list -- or a list of required questions -- but a jumping-off point for additional things to discuss as they come up.
 Having said that, it should be enough to help you prepare to put your best foot forward during technical due diligence focused on AI.

-#1 Show, Don’t Tell
+#3 Show, Don’t Tell

 You’ve pitched and discussed how you solve your customers’ pain point(s) end-to-end – and said that you have a working product.